eggsyntax/reconstructorepl/README.md

 ## Quick start v2

-If you don't want to use the inner repl, just replace `def` and `defn` in your ordinary repl with `reconstructorepl.redef/def'` and `reconstructorepl.redef/defn'`, and you can call `reconstructorepl.core/build-defs` as above.
+If you don't want to use a special inner repl, just replace `def` and `defn` in your ordinary repl with `reconstructorepl.redef/def'` and `reconstructorepl.redef/defn'`, and you can call `reconstructorepl.core/build-defs` as above:

 ```
 [21:14]reconstructorepl> lein repl